chintran27/Reed/README.md

   - Go to /server/lib/leveldb/, type "make" to make levelDB
   - Back to /server/, type "make" to get the executable SERVER program

- * To make a keymanager, on the key server machine:
+ * To make a key manager, on the key manager machine:
   - Go to /keymanager/, type "make" to get the executable KEYMANAGER program

 # EXAMPLE